 Dr. Sussman is internationally recognized for her research that focuses on the psychological consequences of cultural transitions and return migration.
 She was awarded the prestigious SIETAR Interculturalist Award and has been elected a Fellow of the International Academy for Intercultural Research and the American Psychological Association.
 She has presented more than 50 papers at professional meetings including the International Association of Cross-cultural Psychology, the Japan and the American Psychological Associations.
 Dr. Sussman has published many book chapters and research articles in journals including the Journal of Personality and Social Psychology, Personality and Social Psychology Review, the International Journal of Intercultural Relations, and the Journal of Cross-cultural Psychology.
 Her research has been featured in the South China Morning Post (Hong Kong), the China Daily, the Shanghai Daily, USA Today, Wikipedia, and numerous blogs on cross-cultural transitions.
-She is President-elect of the International Academy for Intercultural Research.
+She is past-President of the International Academy for Intercultural Research.

 PhD, University of Kansas

 - 2014 Zhuang, E.P. & Sussman, N.M.
 Intercultural communication.
 Beijing: Beijing.
 International Studies University Press.

 - 2012 Sussman, N.M.
 Re-forming family among re-migrants: Hong Kongers come home.
 In K.B.
 Chan (Eds.), Springer International Handbook of Chinese Families.
 New York: Springer.

 - 2011 Sussman, N.M. & Truong, N.* Body image and eating disorder among immigrants.
 In V.R.
 Preedy, R.R.
 Watson, & C.R.
 Martin (Eds.), The Handbook of Behavior, Food and Nutrition (pp. 3241-3254).
 London: Springer Science+Business Media.
 DOI 10.1007/978-0-387-92271-3_202.